FrankMerin/Verification-Bot/README.md

-# AIS Bot

-Bot built for the Baruch Association of Information Systems Club.
+# Verification Bot for Baruch College

-Primary features:

-- E-mail verification to validate user is a Baruch Student.
-- Provides information to end users

-Verification Feature Improvements pending for scalability:

-- Remove email from cache after 5 incorrect validations + timeout the user for the day.
-This would prevent someone from using up all 100 free api calls to send email
+This is a verification bot that can be used for any specific email doamain verification.